TOP OF PAGE BANNER

 1 Cor 7

 32 But I want you to be without care.
-He who is UNMARRIED (Saved) cares for the things of the Lord--how
+He who is UNMARRIED (Saved) cares for the things of the Lord--how he may please the Lord.
+33 But he who is MARRIED (Unsaved) cares about the things of the world--how he may please his wife.

 We know he is not talking of physical marriage because scripture says - - -